 Before earning his bachelor’s degree from ULM, Wilson attended Dodge City Community College in 1996-97, where he also competed and earned an all-conference selection.

-Wilson and his wife, Heather, have a five-year-old daughter, Lucy Annette and a one-year-old son named Crosby.
+Wilson and his wife, Heather, have two children, Lucy (7) and Crosby (2).

 |THE WILSON FILE|